rapido-labs/silent-assassin/README.md

 SA solves the problem of mass deletion (Problem 1) by deleting the VMs randomly after 12 hours and before 24 hours of its creation, during non-business hours.
 It solves the 2nd problem, which is the unpredicted loss of pods due to early preemption, by triggering a drain through kubernetes in the event of a preemption.

 This tool is inspired by two projects aimed at solving the above problems [estafette-gke-preemption-killer](https://github.com/estafette/estafette-gke-preemptible-killer) and [k8s-node-termination-handler](https://github.com/GoogleCloudPlatform/k8s-node-termination-handler).
 We wanted to make alterations to the above projects ans combine the functionalities into one tool.
-So we build SA.
+So we built SA.

 ## Installation